Dr-Perky-VTT/Deltagreen-Custom-UI/README.md

 - **Mail tab player names**
   In the **Mail** tab, players currently only see **their own assigned character name** in the header, not other players.
-  This is a known bug and is being worked on.
+  This is a known bug and is being worked on. [believed to be fixed at the moment let me know if there is still any problems]

 ---